wso2/micro-integrator/cmd/docs/README.md

-# WSO2 Micro Integrator Command Line tool (MI-CLI)
+# WSO2 Micro Integrator Command Line tool

-View and manage the micro integrator runtime using the “mi” command line tool.
+You can view and manage the Micro Integrator instances using the “mi” command line tool.
 Some of the usages of the command line tool include,
-1. Get a list of deployment runtime artifacts
+1. Get a list of deployment runtime artifacts.
 2. Inspect details of each runtime artifact such as a proxy service or an API.
-3. Get the invocation endpoint of an artifact
+3. Get the invocation endpoint of an artifact.

 ### Running

-Extract the compressed archive generated to the desired location.

-Add the MI CLI bin folder to PATH in unix-based Operating System (Linux, Solaris and Mac OS X)
+1. Add the MI CLI bin folder to PATH in UNIX-based Operating System (Linux, Solaris, and Mac OS X)

-`export PATH=/path/to/mi/cli/directory/bin:$PATH`
+    `$ export PATH=/path/to/mi/cli/directory/bin:$PATH`

-Then execute,
+2. Then execute,

     `$ mi`

 Execute mi --help for further instructions.

-### Add Command Autocompletion
+### Add Command Autocompletion (Only for UNIX-based Operating System)

     `$ source /path/to/mi/cli/directory/mi_bash_completion.sh`

 ### Configuration

-##### Q. How to Enable the Management API
+##### Enabling the Management API

 By default the Management API is disabled.
 To use the Management API you must use the system property `-DenableManagementApi` when starting the micro integrator

-**NOTE: These APIs are not protected, do not enable this in production.
-Take extra measures to secure this port if you are enabling this in production.**
+**NOTE: These APIs are not protected using an authorization mechanism.
+Therefore take extra measures to secure this port if you are enabling this in production.**

-##### Q. Management API Address and Port
+##### Changing Management API Address and Port

 To configure the address and the port of the Management API in the CLI use the [**init**](#init) command.
 This will generate a file called server_config.yaml which contains the address and the port.
 If the init command was not used, the address and the port will have the default values

-NOTE: The default address is https://localhost and the port is 9164
+NOTE: The default hostname is localhost and the port is 9164.

 ### Usage
 ```bash